palhamel/palhamel/README.md

 I have extensive experience working with clients, brands, budgets, managing projects, solving problems and achieving goals. >11 years experience working with cloud powered solutions for Digital Signage.

 🌍 I have a special interest in sustainability 🌱, business development, tech, marketing, strategy, storytelling and content creation.
-🎹 One of my major hobbies are [synthesizers], sound creation, gaming, 8-bit tech like NES/Famicom and [house music]. 🎧
+🎹 One of my major hobbies are [synthesizers], sound creation, gaming, 8-bit NES/Famicom and [house music]. 🎧

 🕹 I combine my passion for visual design, code, motion graphics, film and digital signage at [VSLRBL][VSLRBL].
 We make awesome visual brand communication.
 And tech solutions that support it.